akash-hirapara/Train-Booking-System/README.md

 # Train Booking System Using Python

 This is a Simple Train Booking System..
-We can Easily Do Book Tikcets, Cancel Tickets And Check Train Status to View Available Tickets and Booked Tickets..
+We can Do Easily Book Tickets, Cancel Tickets And Check Train Status to View Available Tickets and Booked Tickets..
 ## Screenshots

 After Run this Code,